frececroka/homegate/README.md

 ### Setup

-Create GCP service accounts for the development and production environments with role Project/Editor and save the JSON file with the credentials to `terraform/dev/credentials.json` and `terraform/prod/credentials.json`, respectively.
+Create GCP service accounts for the development and production environments with roles "Project/Editor" and "IAM/Security Admin" and save the JSON file with the credentials to `terraform/dev/credentials.json` and `terraform/prod/credentials.json`, respectively.
 You may use the same service account for both.

 Configure the development and production environments by placing `terraform.tfvars` files into the `terraform/dev` and `terraform/prod` directories.
 These files look like this: